-- Trails and bicycle routes identified as conceptual will require additional analysis at the neighbourhood plan and OCP amendment stage to determine their feasibility.
-The process to determine the ultimate location of the Coquitlam River crossings that connects Pipeline Road to the Riverwalk Lands will be conducted at the neighbourhood plan level and include a multidisciplinary approach (e.g., network connectivity, environmental impacts, financial costs, utility connections). - The information presented may also not reflect the exact location of all watercourses, and other unknown watercourses may not be identified.
-This map only displays/ portrays major pedestrian/bicycle water stream crossings.
+Trails and histople routes ident field as conceptual will require additional analysis at the neighbourhood plan and OCP amendment stage to determine their feasibility the process to determine the ultimate location of the Coupitlaim waver crossings that connects is preline locat to the Riverwalk Lands will be conducted at the neighbourhood plan level and include a multidisciplinary approach (e.g., network connectivity environmental impacts, financial costs, utility connections)

+The information presented may also not reflect the exact location of all waterousies, and other unknown watercourses may not be identified.
+This map only displays? portrays major pedestrian/bicycle water stream crossings.
 Additional crossings may be needed/required as part of the neighbourhood planning or development review